Namespaces

 (since C++11)

-Checks whether T is a pointer to object or a pointer to function (but not a pointer to member/member function) or a cv-qualified version thereof.
+Checks whether T is a pointer to object or function (including pointer to void, but excluding pointer to member) or a cv-qualified version thereof.
 Provides the member constant value which is equal to true, if T is an object/function pointer type.
 Otherwise, value is equal to false.

 Contents